These are the financial books for doctors that I have personally read (or written) and recommend. This page contains affiliate links.

 If you want the comprehensive argument on why passively managed low cost index funds are the best way to invest, this is the book for you.
 It is a big book, but is thorough.
 It lays down the major arguments against speculation, technical analysis, fundamental analysis, factor-based investing, and much more.
 If you aren’t convinced that low-cost passively managed index funds is the right thing for you, then you should read this book.
 It’ll be a good, but random walk down wall street.

 The Automatic Millionaire

 If you want to learn the basics behind how to set yourself up for success, then this book on how to create the “set it and forget it” kind of method to financial success is for you.
 It explains a lot of the social behavior behind personal finance and how to get your worst enemy (you) out of the way.
 Well worth the read.

 The Only Investment Guide You Will Ever Need An interesting book that serves partly as a book of definitions (want to know what the difference between a treasury bond and a junk bond is?) and also as a guide towards how to make frugal (buying in bulk) and investment choices.
 If I am being honest, I’d recommend the other books in this section ahead of this one, but it is still good enough to make the list.

-The White Coat Investor: A Doctor’s Guide to Personal Finance and Investing Read this in my last year of residency.
-I also buy it for my residents who express interest in the topic.
+The White Coat Investor: A Doctor’s Guide to Personal Finance and Investing I read this in my last year of residency.
 Cannot remember if it was recommended to me or not, but I highly recommend it to you.
 It is physician specific, but can be applied to any high-income earner who came out of an advanced degree (or college) with significant debt.
-Doctor’s have a specific and unique financial situation, and this book does a wonderful job walking you through how to handle it!

 Philosophical/Perspective Books on Money